ernstc/telemetry/README.md

 	- TraceManager.Exception
 ```
 Telemetry is rendered by default to the default System.Diagnostics.DefaultTraceListener.
-So, default telemetry is available in the visual studio output window and, server side, to the streaming log as shown below.
+So, default telemetry is available in the visual studio output window as shown below and, server side, to the azure streaming log.

 ![alt text](/images/10.%20diginsight%20telemetry%20default%20listener.jpg "Server side telemetry to the default System.Diagnostics.DefaultTraceListener").
 <!--